What to expect:

 To help ease the transition from the rehabilitation unit back to your community, your case coordinator will begin to discuss discharge planning early in your stay.
 A nurse case manager or social worker will help you with your needs, including arranging for family and/or caregiver training to facilitate a seamless transition back to your daily routines.
 This includes ordering any special equipment you need and providing you with referrals to home care, outpatient therapy or community services.

 Team conferences are held within the first week of admission to develop an initial program plan.
 Team conferences will then occur every week to assess progress.
 The progress and goals are communicated with the patient and family.
-When it is time to be discharged from the Inpatient Rehabilitation Unit, the team will meet once again to determine final recommendations and review with the patient and family.
+When it is time to be discharged from the Inpatient Rehabilitation Unit, the team will meet once again to determine final recommendations and review them with the patient and family.

 Families and caregivers are highly encouraged to participate in therapy sessions.
 Family/caregiver involvement is critical to the patient's success upon leaving the Inpatient Rehabilitation Unit.